yushaushaibu/pics-app/README.md

 To initiate an API request, the `SearchBar component` passed up the user's search term to the `App component`.

 `2.
 Making Network (HTTP) Request`

+- axios
+- async await

+`3.
+How to show lists of records`